 - Transport Available (y – n)

-- Area Covered (bristol area you can take 12 step calls)
+- Area Covered (Bristol area you can take 12 step calls)

-- Times Available
+- Times Available (best time to call you)

-- GSR Service (group contact)
+- GSR or (group contact)

 - Inter-group Service (service role)